-At MacPhail, David teaches in the Voice Department, MacPhail Music for Life, and Online School Partnerships.
+At MacPhail, David teaches in the Voice Department and in Online School Partnerships.
 He is also the Assistant Director of the Giving Voice Chorus.

 David Kozisek, voice, joined the MacPhail faculty in the fall of 2013 after moving from Washington, D.C.
 A versatile and passionate educator, Dr. Kozisek understands the modern singer’s need to have healthy classical training that can be applied to a variety of musical styles and situations.
 He believes that anyone can sing and inspires confidence and artistry in his students of all ages at MacPhail by being positive and promoting a balanced technical approach tailored to the learning style of each student.